-Engaging Preservice Teachers in an Anti-Sexism Curriculum
+Dismantling Educational Sexism through Teacher Education Engaging Preservice Teachers in an Anti-Sexism Curriculum

-Designed to help teacher candidates recognize gendered approaches and reconsider their role as anti-sexist educators, Dismantling Educational Sexism through Teacher Education explores how workshops can respond directly to issues of misrepresentation, androcentric pedagogies, sexual harassment, and intersectionality as manifest in US schooling.
-By documenting participantsâ€™ learning, the text offers valuable insight into how teacher candidates view their role in tackling sexism and illustrates how an anti-sexist curriculum can positively impact on educatorsâ€™ discourses, beliefs, and teaching practices.
+Designed to help teacher candidates recognize gender inequity and think more deeply about their role as anti-sexist educators, Dismantling Educational Sexism through Teacher Education explores how workshops can respond directly to issues manifesting in US schooling such as misrepresentation, androcentric pedagogy, and sex(ual/ist) harassment using an intersectional approach.
+By documenting participants’ learning, the text offers valuable insight into how teacher candidates view their role in combatting sexism and illustrates how an anti-sexism curriculum can positively impact on educators’ beliefs, discourses, and teaching practices.

-This volume will be a valuable resource for researchers and scholars involved in teacher education and issues of gender equity more broadly, as well as teacher educators seeking a theoretical framework for anti-sexist trainings.
+This volume will be a valuable resource for researchers and scholars involved in teacher education and issues of gender equity more broadly, as well as teacher educators seeking a theoretical framework for anti-sexism trainings.

 Part 1: Conceptualizing the Study 1.
 Introduction to Educational Sexism 2.
 Researching with Preservice Teachers: Purpose, Significance, and Theoretical Underpinnings 3.
 Researching with Preservice Teachers: Methodology and Method Part 2: Making Sense of the Study: Findings, Experiences, and Learning 4.
 What Beliefs Do Preservice Teachers Have about Themselves as Anti-Sexist Educators?
 5. The Effects of Participating in Anti-Sexism Workshops 6.
 Reflections and Openings Appendix: The Anti-Sexism Curriculum